-Gauging what the customer feels about your brand or your product can leave many doubts and rooms for improvements.
+Gauging what the customer feels about your brand or your product can leave many doubts and room for improvement.

-Therefore collecting customer feedback can face multiple situations.
+Therefore collecting customer satisfaction can face multiple situations.
 It's not an easy job to push the right message.

 Feedback is a powerful way to guide your company and give your team the right leadership.

-From product to UX and customer support, feedback is one of the best way to develop your company from the ground-up.
+From product to UX and customer support, customer feedback is one of the best ways to develop your company from the ground up.

-On the other side, companies are pretty bad at asking for feedback.
+On the other side, companies are pretty bad at asking for satisfaction.
 We've all been through those annoying moments.